 Yes, you can also use brioche or challah bread.
 But note, neither will have the same buttery flavor or flakiness of croissants and the result will be a more dense bread pudding.

-While this recipe calls for 1 ½ cups of fresh berries, I've made this without adding fresh fruit and it was just as delicious.
+While this recipe calls for 1 ½ cups of fresh berries, I've made this without adding fresh fruit and it's just as delicious.

-The unsweetened fresh berries give the croissant bread pudding a tart, fresh burst of bright flavor and I love that.
+The unsweetened fresh berries give the croissant bread pudding a tart, fresh burst of bright flavor, and the fruit tastes wonderful with those buttery croissants.

 I've made this using standard-sized, large croissants and much smaller mini-croissants.
 Personally, I prefer using the smaller croissants because it provides more of the sturdy croissant tips in the bread pudding since you use 12 small croissants instead of six standard-sized, large croissants.

 Most grocery stores sell large packages of croissants, but they do dry out quickly.
-If you have a few extras, this recipe is a great way to make sure no croissants from that big package ever go to waste.
+If you have a few extras, this recipe is a great way to ensure no croissants from that big package go to waste.

 No Need for Sauce on Top

-Many bread puddings call for a syrupy sauce drizzled on top of each serving.
+Many bread puddings call for a syrupy sauce drizzled on each serving.
 While I'm never one to decline an opportunity to add more sweetness to anything, this croissant bread pudding does just fine without a sauce on top.
+There's plenty of sugary sweetness in the dish already.

 The History of Bread Pudding